-Learn everything you need to know about whale fin sansevieria care, aka sansevieria masoniana, including how to propagate it using a single leaf.
-The whale fin snake plant is a gorgeous variety.
+Learn everything you need to know about whale fin sansevieria care, aka sansevieria masoniana, including how to propagate it.

 Whale fin sansevieria care

 Whale fin sansevieria is a gorgeous variety of snake plant that I had been dying to get my hands on years before I finally did.
 Its actual name is sansevieria masoniana.
 Or dracaena masoniana, if we’re being totally accurate…but I have a hard time associating snake plants with anything other than sansevieria.
 The change from sansevieria to dracaena occurred only in 2017.
 Give me some time to adjust.

 I love pretty much all varieties of snake plants because of their striking foliage.
 That, combined with their ease of care and drought tolerance, make them a perfect houseplant.
 I have a whole post on general snake plant care, but I thought the whale fin deserved its own post.
 Just take a look…